ceccoemi/yasa/report/report.md

 If the project you're interested in isn't already on LGTM, simply log in and [add it](https://lgtm.com/help/lgtm/adding-projects)  directly from your Project lists page.
 In this way you enable automated code review for your project's pull requests.

 ### CodeCov
-[Codecov](https://codecov.io/) takes coverage to the next level.
-Unlike open source and paid products, Codecov focuses on integration and promoting healthy pull requests.
+[Codecov](https://codecov.io/) provides an online tool to visualize automatically code coverage report(s) easly.
 Codecov delivers or "injects" coverage metrics directly into the modern workflow to promote more code coverage, especially in pull requests where new features and bug fixes commonly occur.

 We use CodeCov following these simple steps:

-* Sign up on codecov.io and link our GitHub.com account.
+* sign up on codecov.io and link our GitHub.com account;
-* Once linked, Codecov will automatically sync all the repositories to which you have access
+* once linked, Codecov will automatically sync all the repositories to which you have access;
-* Select our repository at https://github.com/ceccoemi/yasa
+* select our repository at [https://github.com/ceccoemi/yasa](https://github.com/ceccoemi/yasa);
-* Run our normal test suite to generate code coverage reports through Travis CI
+* run our normal test suite to generate code coverage reports through Travis CI;
-* Use in .travis.yml the bash uploader to upload our coverage report(s) to Codecov.
+* use in `.travis.yml` the bash uploader to upload our coverage report(s) to Codecov.

-In .travis.yml the bash uploader is the following script command:
+In `.travis.yml` the bash uploader is the following script command:

-    - wget -S -O - https://codecov.io/bash | bash
+    wget -S -O - https://codecov.io/bash | bash

 ### Google Test